 When properly installed, metal roofing has the longest life span of any other roofing material on the market.
 Where other roofing materials are lucky to last 20 to 30 years, metal roofing can last up to 100 years depending on the specific type of metal it was made of.
 Of course, that doesn’t mean metal roofing is completely indestructible.
 Harsh weather conditions, like the weather sometimes present in San Antonio, can result in damage to a roof regardless of the material it is made from.
 So, if your metal roof sustains damage that results in a hole in the roof, how do you repair it?
-In this post from the Cloud Roofing blog, we’ll discuss how a professional roofing company like Cloud Roofing would handle repairing a hole in a metal roof.
+Cloud Roofing is an expert on metal roofing, roof replacement, and roof repair in San Antonio, and in this blog post, we’ll discuss how a professional roofing company like Cloud Roofing would handle repairing a hole in a metal roof.

 Things To Note About Metal Roofing Repair

 One of the major considerations about metal roofing repair is that it is particularly difficult when compared to repairs on other roofing types.
 This is since the patched area may have a different expansion and contraction rate than the surrounding metals.
 Depending on the weather, metal roofing contracts and expands, and for patched roofing, this places stress on the repair which can result in splitting, cracking, and eventually, failure of the repair.
 Given this information, as well as the fact that roof repair can be dangerous for the inexperienced, Cloud Roofing highly recommends you seek the services of a professional roofing service provider for metal roofing repairs.

 How Cloud Roofing Would Repair A Metal Roof

 Clean The Repair Area